BAD MOUTH Words | Music | Feelings

 BAD MOUTH is a series dedicated to bringing really great literary art and music to Burque.
 Created by poets Erin Adair-Hodges and Rebecca Aronson and curated now by Rebecca Aronson, BAD MOUTH seeks to foster a space for exciting and inventive fiction, nonfiction, poetry, and music to come together.

 With many thanks to our volunteers who have helped us out in so many ways!
-To join the Bad Mouth fam, contact Rebecca at: email@example.com
+Most especially this time to Tim Ackerman, Brad Joseph, and Bryce Thompson Emley.
+To join the Bad Mouth fam, contact Rebecca at: firstname.lastname@example.org

 Check out q-Staff theater on Facebook.